Digital Camera Sensors and ISO

 From the discussion of read noise, we know that we are more interested in how well the true signal stands out above the noise.
 The Signal to Noise Ratio (SNR) is the signal divided by the noise:

 Bringing this back down to Earth, we can say that the greater the number of photons a pixel collects, the more the signal will rise above the random shot noise and the cleaner our photo will look.
-To give some rough idea of the magnitude of the numbers here, a digital SLR might have a maximum electron count at base ISO in the tens of thousands.
+To give some rough idea of the magnitude of the numbers here, a digital SLR might have a maximum electron count per pixel at base ISO in the tens of thousands.
 So, for example, the pixels in a bright area of an image at base ISO might generate 60,000 electrons, giving a healthy SNR of over 240.

 Back to ISO